KhishorekumarBS/Bingo-game/README.md

 # Bingo-game
-A simple multiplayer bingo game made more interesting with some added math logic.
+A simple multiplayer bingo game made more interesting by adding some math logic.